-Maurice E. Stucke is a Professor of Law at the University of Tennessee.
-With twenty-five years experience handling a range of policy issues in both private practice and as a prosecutor at the U.S. Department of Justice, he advises governments, law firms, consumer groups, and multi-national firms on competition and privacy issues.
+Maurice E. Stucke is the Douglas A. Blaze Distinguished Professor of Law at the University of Tennessee and founder of the law firm Konkurrenz.
+With twenty-five years of experience handling a range of policy issues in private practice, as a senior policy advisor to the Federal Trade Commission, and as a prosecutor at the U.S. Department of Justice, he advises governments, law firms, consumer groups, and multi-national firms on competition and privacy issues.

 Professor Stucke received a number of awards, including a Fulbright Scholar grant to lecture at the China University of Political Science and Law in Beijing.
 In 2012, he was a Senior Fellow at the University of Melbourne.
-In 2015 and 2017, he visited University of Oxford, where he was an Academic Visitor at its Institute of European and Comparative Law, a Fellow at its Centre for Competition Law and Policy, and a Senior Associateship at Pembroke College.
+In 2015 and 2017, he visited the University of Oxford, where he was an Academic Visitor at its Institute of European and Comparative Law, a Fellow at its Centre for Competition Law and Policy, and a Senior Associateship at Pembroke College.

-He has been quoted, and his research has been featured, in numerous media outlets including Agence France-Presse, Associated Press, Atlantic, Australian, BBC, Bloomberg, Business Insider, CNBC, CNN-Money, TheEconomist, Fast Company, Financial Times, Forbes, Fortune, The Guardian, Harvard Business Review, Market Watch, MIT Technology Review, New Republic, New Scientist, New York Review of Books, New York Times, The New Yorker, Publishers Weekly, Politico, Reuters, Science, Scotsman, Slate, Times Higher Education, USA Today, Wall Street Journal, and Wired.
+He has been quoted, and his research has been featured, in numerous media outlets including Agence France-Presse, Associated Press, Atlantic, Australian, BBC, Bloomberg, Boston Globe, Business Insider, CNBC, CNN-Money, The Economist, Fast Company, Financial Times, Forbes, Fortune, The Guardian, Harvard Business Review, Market Watch, MIT Technology Review, New Republic, New Scientist, New York Review of Books, New York Times, The New Yorker, Publishers Weekly, Politico, Reuters, Science, Scotsman, Slate, Telegraph, Times Higher Education, USA Today, Wall Street Journal, and Wired.